-It is important for program participants to begin planning for their international experience early.
+Program participants should begin planning for their international experience early.
 Adequate preparation can give peace of mind and ease the adjustment to a new environment.
-You should understand the health conditions in your host country before you leave as well as obtain information about appropriate precautionary measures.
+You should understand the health conditions in your host country before you leave, as well as obtain information about appropriate precautionary measures.
 In addition to the information provided below, all program participants will receive an online pre-departure handbook outlining best practices for maintaining health and safety.

 All participants on credit-bearing programs will be required to attend a pre-departure orientation to review topics related to health and safety.